pads/tsbox/README.md

 tsbox
 =====

-tsbox is a a Vagrant configuration to provision a virtual machine with [TiddlySpace](http://tiddlyspace.com/) on.
+tsbox is a Vagrant configuration to provision a virtual machine with [TiddlySpace](http://tiddlyspace.com/).

 Requires
 ========